 The next level of innovation will be an “AutoPilot” for DevOps.
 A system that uses AI and machine learning technologies to automate a lot of the manual work that DevOps teams have to do today: troubleshooting problems, rolling back releases, auto-scale to optimize for throughput and cost, prevent security threats and fraud but also help with compliance and auditing.

 In the context of the changes I described above I cannot be more excited about this announcement.
 IBM has the best enterprise Kubernetes platform with Red Hat OpenShift and a huge footprint in the Open Source community including the Cloud Native Foundation – also one of the drivers of open observability standards like Prometheus or OpenTelementry.
 IBM also is an innovator and leader in AI and AIOps with their Watson technology.

-The combination of Instana’s next generation APM and Observability platform with IBM’s Hybrid Cloud and AI technologies excited me from the day IBM approached us with the idea of joining forces and combining our technologies.
+The combination of Instana’s next-generation APM and Observability platform with IBM’s Hybrid Cloud and AI technologies excited me from the day IBM approached us with the idea of joining forces and combining our technologies.

-My team and I are looking forward to become part and work with IBM teams and build the most advanced AIOps and Observability solutions in the market to help our customers to automate their day-to-day and to make sure developers get out of the burnout zone, so that they can focus on innovation and developing great software delivering tangible business impact!
+My team and I are looking forward to becoming part and work with IBM teams and build the most advanced AIOps and Observability solutions in the market to help our customers to automate their day-to-day and to make sure developers get out of the burnout zone, so that they can focus on innovation and developing great software delivering tangible business impact!